ayushkarnawat/dotfiles/README.md

 ## Disclaimer
-Since I've built these configs for my workflow, they may require some (minor) tweaks if you want to use them yourself.
+Since I've built these configs for my workflow, they may require some (minor) tweaks if you want to use them for yours.
 Please review the code and modify things as you see fit.
-These dotfiles have only been tested on MacOS;
-other OS may not work.
+Note these dotfiles have only been tested on MacOS; other OS will probably not work.